intriga/ransomwares/README.md

-# [Repository Name] - A Ransomware Simulation Toolkit
+# - A Ransomware Simulation Toolkit

 ⚠️ **DISCLAIMER: FOR EDUCATIONAL PURPOSES ONLY** ⚠️